himanshisonkusale/himanshisonkusale/README.md

 # 💫 About Me:
 I am Himanshi Sonkusale, a dedicated Computer Science undergraduate at VIT Bhopal University.
 My passion lies in architecting scalable solutions and exploring the transformative potential of intelligent systems in technology.
-Currently, my efforts are concentrated on three key domains: Cloud Computing, where I'm learning to deploy and manage scalable infrastructure; AI/ML, focusing on the development of intelligent applications through data and algorithms; and Full Stack Web Development, where I craft dynamic and user-centric web experiences
+Currently, my efforts are concentrated on three key domains: Cloud Computing, where I'm learning to deploy and manage scalable infrastructure; AI/ML, focusing on the development of intelligent applications through data and algorithms; and Full Stack Web Development, where I craft dynamic and user-centric web experiences.

 ## 🌐 Socials: